taras-zhyravetskyi/Puzzle-Game-FX/README.md

 3. Run app in your JDK

 ## Automatic Solving Algorithm
-Automatic Solving Algorithm (Work in Progress)

-The automatic solving algorithm is currently under development and will be available in a future update.
-This algorithm will solve the puzzle for you by intelligently arranging the puzzle pieces based on their edge matches.
-Stay tuned for the automatic solving feature in the upcoming releases.
+The PuzzleFX's automatic solving algorithm operates by analyzing and comparing the color of puzzle piece edges.
+The algorithm begins with the top-left piece, identified as having the greatest color difference on its top and left edges, then sequentially places the remaining pieces based on the minimal color difference with adjacent pieces.
+Ultimately, the algorithm stitches the correctly placed pieces together to form the final solved image

 Enjoy playing Puzzle FX and have fun solving puzzles!